 Welcome to the world of error codes.

-Of course, we sincerely hope you never, ever suffer through any hiccups with your Traeger, but it happens to the best of us.
+Of course, we sincerely hope you never, ever suffer through any hiccups with your Traeger, but it happens to the best of us, with all makes and models of pellet grills.
 Never fear!
 We’ve got this.

 Traeger Error Codes